-- 1. Be a high school or adult high school graduate with a minimum cumulative grade point average of 2.5; OR posses a GED certificate with a minimum score of 450 on all 5 sections; OR - 2.
-Have a cumulative grade point average of 2.0 while a full-time student at PCC. - 3.
-Have a TOEFL score of 500 or better - 4.
-Apply and be accepted for admission into the chosen program.
+1. Be a high school or adult high school graduate with a minimum cumulative grade point average of 2.0; OR possess a GED diploma with a minimum score of 450 on all five sections, OR currently enrolled student with a minimum cumulative grade point average of 2.0.

+2. Have a TOEFL score of 500 or higher.